-Angelina Jolie And Brad Pitt: Latest News Says Their Kids Eat Bugs — Safe?
+Angelina Jolie And Brad Pitt: Sources Say Their Kids Eat Bugs, But Is It Safe?

 Angelina Jolie and Brad Pitt’s kids have grabbed the headlines again.
 This time, the latest news says the kids eat bugs and love doing so.

-Jolie is in Cambodia at the moment with her kids.
-Eating bugs is considered a delicacy in the Asian country.
+Jolie is in Cambodia at the moment with her kids, and bugs are considered a delicacy in the Asian country.
 Angelina Jolie is no ordinary mother.
 Not every mother offers bugs for breakfast to her kids.
-When she shares a spider or chew the scorpions together with her kids, it seems like an adventurous feat to achieve.
-She even knows the proper sequence of serving bugs to her kids.
-Her kids eat bugs in the proper order.
-“You start with crickets, crickets and a beer,” she says.
+When she shares a spider or a scorpion together with her kids, it seems like an adventurous feat to achieve.
+She even knows the proper sequence of serving bugs to her kids, so her kids eat bugs in the proper order.

+“You start with crickets,” she said.
 “And then, you kind of move up to tarantulas.”
-Now the question is: is it safe?

 “You want to share a spider?” – Angelina Jolie cooks bugs in Cambodia????https://t.co/5mSi3VNErT pic.twitter.com/OZ12DjpyJD